ProvableHQ/leo/documentation/language/layout.md

 ```leo file=../code_snippets/layout/consumer/src/main.leo title="consumer/src/main.leo"
 ```

+Leo puts helper `fn` code from `program.aleo::submodule::name(...)` directly in the caller bytecode.
-Helper `fn`s reached through `program.aleo::submodule::name(...)` are inlined directly into the caller's bytecode; they are not separate on-chain calls and do not appear in the provider's ABI.
-Only top-level entry functions declared inside `program provider.aleo { ... }` remain part of its on-chain interface.
+These helpers are not separate on-chain calls and do not appear in the provider ABI.
+Only top-level entry functions in `program provider.aleo { ... }` remain in its on-chain interface.

 Submodule paths can be arbitrarily deep — `program.aleo::a::b::item` is valid if `program.aleo` has a nested submodule `a/b.leo`.
 The same extended path syntax applies to library submodules (see [Leo Libraries](./libraries.md#submodules)).